Natchez Mississippi

 MANIFESTATIONS

-Shadowy forms have been seen passing right though the stairways.
+Shadowy forms have been seen passing right through the stairways.

 The fireplace where the bodies were found would emit heat as if it had been burning wood, although it isn’t used by the living to do so.